 How to find cheap or free gardening tools.

-.....raised beds etc can all be found cheaply at car boots or in the classified adds section of the local paper.
+Second-hand gardening tools, planters, material to make raised beds, etc. can all be found cheaply at car boots or in the classified adds section of the local paper.

 So my advice would be to, never buy new, you really won't need to.
 Charity shops are great for finding gardening clothing too.